MartinFomasi/WWW.List_Scraper_1997.webhistory.org/README.md

 Both directory and message scraping involve conversion from HTML to string format, so some special characters might not have been fully reconverted during the process.
 A message from WWWTalk could not be converted and had to be imported manually.
 The problematic message is saved in the .txt file called 'missing_link' and will be automatically imported in the scraper.

 The table below shows the total number of messages and indicates how many are empty or lack a date.
+Empty message are messages wich doesn't have content or error 404.
 In WWWVRML, many messages are missing because the URLs return a 404 error.
-In other mailing lists, the URLs are accessible, but the message has no content.
+In the other mailing lists, the URLs are accessible, but the message has no content.

 ![image](https://github.com/user-attachments/assets/63aa633e-459d-48ea-8110-305ec2b435b9)